 As a conference attendee you will have direct access to our technical staff throughout the meeting, but we will also be available for individual meetings.
 Please contact us if you wish to set up a meeting with a Flow Science Developer or CFD Engineer.

 The call for abstracts for both oral presentations and posters is now open.
 Share your experiences, present your success stories and obtain valuable feedback from your fellow FLOW-3D users and Flow Science engineers.
 The deadline to submit an abstract is Friday, August 4.
-Abstracts should include a title, author and a 200 word description.
-Please email your abstract to firstname.lastname@example.org.
+Abstracts should include a title, author and a 150 word description.
+Please email your abstract to email@example.com; a full paper is not required for this conference.
 All presentations and posters will be distributed to the conference attendees and on our website after the conference.
+The registration fee for one author per poster or presentation will be waived.

 The Poster Session is back!
 Join us on Tuesday, September 19 for the Poster Session and Opening Reception in Kiva A at the Hotel Santa Fe.